 4. When you install/replace windows

 Compared to everything else in this list, windows seem pretty straightforward.
 Except that, like everything else, it isn’t.
 The guidelines, like all the rest, protects you and other residents in the flat.
-As such, all window installation and/or replacement needs:

-• a permit
+• A permit

-• to be installed by a BCA (Building Construction Authority) Approved Window Contractor
+• To be installed by a BCA (Building Construction Authority) Approved Window Contractor

-• to match the original window’s colour scheme, dimension, and type (i.e. casement to casement, sliding to sliding)
+• To match the original window’s colour scheme, dimension, and type (i.e. casement to casement, sliding to sliding)

 5. When you change doors